-In preparing the financial statements, the Board of Directors is responsible, on behalf of the corporation, for assessing the corporation's ability to continue as a going concern.
-The Board of Directors is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless there is an intention to liquidate the corporation or to cease operations, or there is no realistic alternative but to do so.
+In preparing the financial statements, the Board of Directors is responsible on behalf of the Corporation for assessing the Corporation's ability to continue as a going concern.
+The Board of Directors is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the Board of Directors intends to liquidate the Corporation or to cease operations, or has no realistic alternative but to do so.

-The Board of Director's responsibilities arise from the State-Owned Enterprises Act 1986.
+The Board of Directors' responsibilities arise from the State-Owned Enterprises Act 1986.